 Staying engaged with employees not only ensures that you’ll know exactly what’s going well or wrong with operations; it also helps create an environment of trust among coworkers.

-One way you can do this is by scheduling weekly “office hours” when managers are available for one-on-one conversations about anything at all.
+One way you can do this is by scheduling weekly “office hours” when managers are available for one-on-one conversations.
 Let employees know ahead of time to come prepared with ideas, thoughts, suggestions, or anything else!

 In closing, improving employee engagement is an important part of a successful business.
 There are many ways to do so – building a strong vision, having an important mission, philanthropy, and team activities, to name a few.
 The stronger your team cohesion and engagement, the better results you’ll make and the more impactful of a company you’ll become!